 No, we are a part-time preschool program for kids aged 2-½ through 5 only.

 Our morning classes meet 9:30-12 noon.
 Our afternoon classes meet 12:45-3:15 p.m.

 At the beginning of the school year, our classes for 2-year-olds begin at 1.5 hours and gradually increase to the full 2.5 hours as the children in each class are ready for that.
 Also, a parent or caregiver is expected to stay at school with 2-year-olds for the first two weeks of school or longer, if the child needs that.

 For our other classes for older children, we request that a parent or caregiver stay at school with their children at least for the first full day, or longer if their children struggle with separation.
 Your child’s teachers will work with you to come up with a plan to gradually help your child make the transition to school.

 No. We view toilet learning as a developmental process and children accomplish this at their own pace.
 Our staff will change diapers.

 By the second week of January application packets will be available for download HERE .
 The application packet will state the opening “processing date” for that school year.
-The processing date for applications for the 2014-15 school year is February 14, 2014 at 3:00 p.m.
-That is when we will process all the applications that have been submitted to us at that time.
+The priority processing date for applications for the 2016-17 school year is February 12, 2016 at 12:00 p.m.
+The non-priority processing date for applications for the 2016-17 school year is February 19, 2016 at 12:00 p.m.
+These are the days when we will process all the applications that have been submitted to us at that time.
 Further details about how we enroll children into classes are in the Registration Packet.